-Chateau de Cheverny, Loire Valley
+Chateau de Cheverny, Loir-et-Cher visitors guide

-One of the latest Loire Valley castles to be built, The castle at Cheverny is built in white stone and follows the classical style that was popular at the time of Louis XIII.
+The castle was built by the Hurault family from 1624 to 1630, on the site of an earlier feudal castle.
+One of the last Loire Valley castles to be built, the castle at Cheverny is in white stone and follows the classical style that was popular at the time of Louis XIII.
 It is built to a symmetrical design, and is unchanged and unaltered since the time the building work was completed.

 Exploring Chateau de Cheverny

 France This Way comment: the Chateau de Cheverny is interesting to visit and compare with most of the castles in the Loire Valley, because it was built later as a residential castle and does not incorporate any defensive elements such as towers and moats.
 The interior decoration is also based in the luxury of the 17th century rather than the earlier periods that you will see in many castles here.

 When you first enter the grounds it is the south facade of Chateau de Cheverny that you see across the lawns, as inspired by the Luxembourg Palace in Paris.
 This is typical of the French classical style of architecture which is very familiar to us now but was quite new at the time the castle was built.

 It is generally agreed that Cheverny is the most beautifully furnished of all the castles in the Loire Valley, and you will see numerous beautiful examples of 17th century furniture and wall coverings as well as ornaments, clothes and other small objects that help bring the visit to life.

 As soon as you enter you can see the beautiful painting of the wooden panels representing Don Quixote in the dining room, and a lovely painted ceiling.
 Next you reach the stairs which you will notice are straight rather than a spiral staircase.
 The staircase has some very ornately decorated stonework and you can also a 16th century suit of armour and some prehistoric antlers discovered in Siberia!